Erio-Harrison/MapStoryGame/Activity-1-User-Stories.md

 1. As a player, I want to move forward, backward, left, and right so that I can navigate the area and interact with NPCs
 1. As a player, I want to be able to interact with non-player characters (NPCs), so that I can progress through the storyline.
-1. As a player, I want to have a combat system, so that I can engage in battle with enemies and gain experience points.
+1. As a player, I want to have a combat system, so that I can engage in battle with NPCs and gain items.
 1. As a player, I want to read the instructions on features before playing games so that I can play the game without getting lost.
 1. As a player, I want to pick up and store the item in inventory so that I can use them later.
 1. As a player, I want to be able to view my inventory so that I know I have the items I collected.